Canon 1D Mark IV vs Sony RX100 II

 - More modern: Reflects 3 years and 8 months of technical progress since the 1D Mark IV launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 II comes out slightly ahead of the 1D Mark IV (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.